Ryan Davis (wide receiver): Professional career

-New England Patriots

 Davis signed with the New England Patriots as an undrafted free agent in 2019.
 He was released by the Patriots that year before the season.

-Tampa Bay Vipers

 In 2020, Davis played for the Tampa Bay Vipers of the XFL.
 He played in three games for the Vipers, catching two passes for six yards.

-Ottawa Redblacks

 Davis signed with the Ottawa Redblacks of the CFL in 2021.
 Davis led the team with 55 receptions for 589 yards and also scored two touchdowns.
 He also contributed 9 carries for 43 yards.
 Davis was a nominee for CFL 'Most Outstanding Rookie' of the 2021 season.
 On February 14, 2023, Davis became a free agent.

-Vegas Vipers

 After participating in the XFL Combine, Davis's league playing rights were acquired by the Vegas Vipers on August 9, 2023.
 He signed with the Vipers on October 18, 2023.
 The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).